Complete and competitive financial markets in a complex world: Abstract

 \section{Abstract}

-We investigate the possibility of completing financial markets in a model with no exogenous probability measure and market imperfections.
-A necessary and sufficient condition is obtained for such extension to be possible.
+We investigate the possibility of completing financial markets in a model with no exogenous probability measure, with market imperfections and with an arbitrary sample space.
+We also consider whether such extension may be possible in a competitive environment.
+Our conclusions highlight the economic role of complexity.